Ollie-Ave/GitCliSuperset/README.md

 - Changes
 ```

+Simply type into the console `git commit`

 ### Git checkout.

 Git checkout has also been revamped so that you can input a Jira number and it'll then prompt you with a list of remote branches (fetched and pruned) to select from.

 It'll then checkout a fresh branch named `[origin-branch-name]-[jira-key]-[jira-number]`.
 This won't have upstream info and pending changes will be carried over if possible, if not stashed.

+Simply type into the console `git checkout`